the practical kitchen

 six kaiser rolls on a parchment lined sheet pan. a hand uses a sharp lame to cut arcing lines in one of the round rolls.

-If you don't have a lame (French for "blade," pronounced LAHM) or just don't want to score your Kaiser buns, you can also use a Kaiser roll stamp, which is exactly what it sounds like.
-It's a plastic stamp that creates the signature curved design on the top of the rolls.
+You can also use a Kaiser roll stamp, which is exactly what it sounds like: It's a plastic stamp that creates the signature curved design on the top of the rolls.

 an turquoise kaiser roll stamp.